Schedule based on Cluster Resource Modeling

 Background

-ResourceSummary describes the overall available resources of the cluster.
-However, the ResourceSummary is not precise enough, it mechanically counts the resources on all nodes, but ignores the fragment resources.
-For example, a cluster with 2000 nodes, 1 core CPU left on each node.
-From the ResourceSummary, we get that there are 2000 core CPU left for the cluster, but actually, this cluster cannot run any pod that requires CPU greater than 1 core.
+is not precise enough, it mechanically counts the resources on all nodes, but ignores the fragmented resources of these nodes.
+For example, a cluster with 2000 nodes has only 1 core CPU left on each node.

 Start to use Customized Cluster Resource Models